 College sports has so many special moments for the athlete, especially when it comes to college recruitment… I can still remember National signing day for me and my friends.
 It’s a special time to see all of your peers from different sports, boys and girls, all committing to their future schools.
-To me, the time of the year with all the College Sports Buzz is February & March because you have National Signing Day, which is usually the first Wednesday of February.
+The time of the year with all the College Sports Buzz is February & March because you have National Signing Day.
+This is usually the first Wednesday of February.
+Nowadays there are at least 3 different signing days thought the year.
 Then you have March Madness basketball and several big youth soccer tournaments.

 Signing days are filled with joy & the feeling of accomplishment and relief.
 On the contrary, there are the students who didn’t sign for different reasons.
 Some were recruited and offered spots but then get injured and lose the opportunity.
 Players have to be mentally tough and believe in themselves through these tough times.